RAFP: Identifying LLM Lineages via Rare-Region Fingerprints: Ablation Studies

 \section{Ablation Studies}

-\paragraph{Robustness analysis on variant of \sys} We show the analysis of the variant of \sys in Table~\ref{tab:downstream_rofl_variant}.
-As mentioned in Section~\ref{sec:method}, we adopt multi-task learning for fingerprint optimization.
-Table~\ref{tab:downstream_rofl_variant} demonstrates our method across various numbers of learning tasks.
-While increasing the number of tasks from zero to two, the TPR increases for all four models under various fine-tuned settings, including SFT and LoRA.
-We provide more robustness analysis on multi-stage fingerprint in Appendix~\ref{appendix:multi_stage_analyasis}.
+\paragraph{$\bullet$ Robustness against Perplexity Filtering.} To evaluate whether \sys can evade API-side perplexity filtering, we also optimize fingerprints with a joint objective combining fingerprint consistency and prompt perplexity loss (PPL) regularization: $ \mathcal L = -\log p_\theta(y\mid x) + \lambda\,\mathrm{PPL}(x) $ , where $\lambda$ is the regularization weight.
+In our experiment, we set the filter threshold ($\tau$) for Llama 2 7B using the 95th percentile perplexity of 1K natural prompts sampled from ShareGPT dataset.
+This ensures that the filter accepts the realistic inputs while still detecting extremely low-likelihood prompts.
+The filter rule is $\text{reject}(x) = \text{PPL}(x) > \tau$.
+In Table~\ref{tab:ppl_optimize}, we show \sys under perplexity-aware optimization substantially reduces rejection rates while retaining moderate fingerprint effectiveness on both the base and SFT-adapted models.
+We grid search $\lambda$ from 0.1 to 0.5 and observe that $\lambda=0.1$ lowers the reject rate without severely degrading TPR.

-\paragraph{Analysis of prompt templates} To explore the generalizability of fingerprints with variations in prompt templates, we evaluate the performance of our method on the Llama2-7b base model and its downstream models using several types of prompt templates.
-Specifically, \sys learns the fingerprint with two types of prompt templates, including the default prompt template of Llama-2 and Vicuna (Example has shown in Sec~\ref{sec:method}).
-We investigate whether the fingerprint remains effective on the base model and downstream models when adopting other prompt templates such as Alpaca, Zero Shot, and ChatGPT.
-Following FastChat~\cite{zheng2023judging}, we implement different prompt templates.
-As our results show in Table~\ref{tab:prompt_analysis}, even when changing to other prompt templates, \sys still maintains 70\% to 100\% TPR on both base and finetuned models.
-Compared to GCG and IF-SFT, our method experiences the smallest drop (10\% to 30\%) on TPR, maintaining the strongest robustness.
+\paragraph{$\bullet$ Analysis of Prompt Templates.} We evaluate the robustness of \sys\ under different prompt templates on Llama 2 7B and its downstream models.
+Fingerprints are optimized using the default Llama 2 and Vicuna templates, and evaluated on additional templates including Alpaca, Zero-Shot, and ChatGPT~\cite{zheng2023judging}.
+As shown in Table~\ref{tab:prompt_analysis}, \sys\ maintains 70--100\% TPR across both base and finetuned models under prompt-template variations.
+Compared with GCG and IF-SFT, our method shows the smallest TPR degradation (10--30\%), demonstrating stronger robustness to prompt-format changes.
+Detailed prompt templates are provided in Table~\ref{tab:promptdetails}.

-\paragraph{Generation parameter analysis} To evaluate the robustness of our fingerprints across different generation parameters, we analyze the TPR at various temperatures during model inference.
-We adjust the temperature from 0 (no randomness in generation, with \textit{do-sampling} set to \textit{False}) to 0.9.
-As shown in Fig.~\ref{fig:temp_analysis}, while increasing temperature from 0.1 to 0.7 and the \textit{do-sampling} is \textit{True}, \sys sill maintains high TPR (100\%) and slightly drop after temperature $>0.8$.
-In comparison, the baseline GCG-QA method shows a decrease in TPR starting at a temperature of 0.3.
-Temperatures above 0.7 can overly randomize outputs, potentially degrading response stability.